ANTI-BULLYING SOCIAL ACTION BADGES_

 • You must have five completed actions that clearly link to the theme of the badge.

 • For your badge to have the most meaningful impact possible, we encourage you to include actions that address long-term change, the online world, and involve the whole school.
-You can also count additional training delivered by The Diana Award for a total of one action.

 • If this is your Anti-Bullying Ambassadors’ first badge, all Staff Leads and Ambassadors must have completed the Staff and Student First Badge Surveys before we can award their badges.